 We head north through Nottingham – I would like to stop here, but we go straight through.
 Looking, looking I don’t see Robin Hood or the Sheriff – and we have a lunch stop for half an hour at some cafeteria type place and then head off to York.
 On the way to York the book says ‘We view Warwick Castle’.

-This was a quick zip past so if you go on this tour make sure you have the camera ready at a fast shutter speed.
 However, our driver Kenny, ever thoughtful of his customers does turn the bus around and we go for a ‘slow’ pass by.
 You still can’t see much – see photo left – but at least I can say I saw Warwick Castle.
 And if I read about it – I will know what it looks like.

 We arrive in York and head to our hotel for the night, the Quality Hotel.
 Get my key and head off to the room but the lift is so slow.
 Nice room, clean and the bed comfortable but overall very sparse.
 After we get organised we meet back downstairs and then Paul takes us on a walking tour of York and we see The Shambles.

 HISTORY LESSON: The Shambles is an old street with overhanging timber framed buildings, some dating back as far as the fourteenth century.